caed0/webp-conv/README.md

 # webp-conv - WebP to GIF/PNG Converter

 webp-conv is a Node.js module for converting both animated and static WebP files to GIF or PNG format.
+This tool leverages the powerful libwebp library to provide high-quality conversions.
 With this tool, you can easily convert your WebP images, making it a convenient solution for your image conversion needs.

 ## Installation